 We believe it is essential that vocabularies, taxonomies, and metadata be standardized such that data can be easily read and manipulated across labs, fields and time.
 To this end, the supplement could also have a very precise glossary, translating language used in the paper into precise database identifiers and standardized names so that machine text miners can learn for each supplement how to easily parse through that supplement and relate it to a database entry.

+(perhaps here you can include the two sections IITL and IICP)

-Σ.II.e Hierarchical Information Structures
+Σ.II∥E Hierarchical Information Structures

-To understand the overall structure of the supplement, one has to think of scientific writing both in terms of a hierarchy and, concurrently, in terms of parallel passes at increasingly greater levels of detail.
+To understand the overall structure of the supplement, one has to think of scientific writing both in terms of a hierarchy andin terms of parallel passes at increasingly greater levels of detail.
 Supplements can be both.
 They can provide a hierarchy in the sense that they divide the information into discrete chunks to allow readers to avoid reading through a tremendous amount of highly detailed albeit potentially irrelevant (to their present interests) text.
 Additionally, a hierarchy provides a roadmap: reading a scientific text can be seen as analogous to an information retrieval task, wherein a reader first peruses an introductory idea section and then jumps into a more detailed version of that section.
 The current structure of a standard scientific manuscript implements a version of this idea.
 A vague yet still informative title, a more detailed abstract, a somewhat expanding introduction, a detailed result section with even more detailed tables, and then moving back out, a conclusion that applies the details therein more broadly.
 The proposed supplement guidelines would expand on this age-old structure, building onto this preexisting hierarchy and providing even more detail.

-This hierarchical structure would translate into the details of its construction: i.e., in a parallel fashion to the main text so that it essentially operates as a shadow text that directly tracks and corresponds to the main text, providing more detailed explanations for each part of the main text A reader looking for more detail on a particular part of the main text could easily find and then consult the analogous part of the supplement, which would be similarly situated within the hierarchical structure.
+This hierarchical structure would operatein a parallel fashion to the main text.
+Essentially, it would be a shadow text that directly tracks and corresponds to the main text, providing more detailed explanations for each heading.
+A reader looking for more detail on a particular part of the main text could easily find and then consult the analogous part of the supplement, which would be similarly situated within the hierarchical structure.
 Using a literary metaphor, the published paper can be viewed as the primary classical text.
 The supplement reflects the annotation, gloss and other editorial content on that text adding both integral and associated, tangentially relevant content and context.
-Here however, the author and the editor are one and the same.
+Here, however, the author and the editor are one and the same.

-Effectively a shadow paper, this hierarchical mirroring can be readily extended to the figures and tables, which can have more detailed contents in the supplement.
+This hierarchical mirroring can be readily extended to the figures and tables, which can have more detailed contents in the supplement.
 This idea, of course, of both a hierarchy with increasing level of details and a parallel shadowing flow to it can be extended beyond that of a single paper to a whole collection of papers, as often the case in a large multi-group project where a coauthored high level paper describes the overall structure of the project, and a succession of more detailed papers often across multiple journals describe single, specific, drilled down ideas.
 With big consortia science project publishing multiple interconnected papers, a global hierarchy for all the papers can be developed, with that global hierarchy then corresponding to various supplements associated with individual papers published in conjunction with a primary roll-out, or even later subsequent papers.
 This system would also provide a clearer picture of the interconnectivity of the individual papers.